 I, .........Barry Butt............., a ...............solicitor....................,

-You can get blank Statutory Declaration Forms for NSW matters at the Local Court website.
+You can get blank Statutory Declaration Forms for NSW matters on the Department of Justice website.
 If you are making the declaration for a Commonwealth matter or Commonwealth Government department, Commonwealth statutory declaration forms are available at the Commonwealth Attorney General's website.